Mehrannisa, Special Constable

 Flexibility and being part of a team

-“I like the flexibility of being able to be a Special whilst pursuing my day job.”
+“I like the flexibility of being able to be a special constable while pursuing my day job.”

 Making a difference